Last updated 29 October 05.

 could be seen as a direct continuation of the Star*Reach/Imagine anthology

-“Loose Hips Sink Ships!’ story by Browne & Robbins was probably originally
+The “Loose Hips Sink Ships!’ story by Browne & Robbins was probably

-intended for Playboy, which had been running 1 pagers by Browne in their
+originally intended for Playboy, which had been running one pagers by Browne in

-debut of Collins & Beatty’s excellent private eye series, Ms. Tree.
-Best art is probably by Marshall Rogers, although
+was the debut of Collins & Beatty’s excellent private eye series, Ms. Tree.
+Best art is probably by Marshall Rogers,

-story would be the beginning chapter of the Ms. Tree murder mystery, which
+Best story would be the beginning chapter of the Ms. Tree murder

 magazine focused on independent comics from various publishers and are a good